michaelpratt23/19-PWA/README.md

 - Installable as a standalone application on desktops and mobile devices.
 - Webpack integration for bundling assets and optimizing the application.
 - Modern user interface leveraging CodeMirror for syntax highlighting and a smooth text-editing experience.

+## Live Demo

+You can view the live deployed version of the application here: [J.A.T.E Live](https://one9-pwa-1tpq.onrender.com/)

 ## Technologies Used